hugo-toha/guides/content/posts/configuration/sections/about/index.md

     weight: 110
 ---

-{{< alert type="danger" >}}
-This doc is outdated.
-For up-to-date examples, please follow this sample [repo](https://github.com/hugo-toha/hugo-toha.github.io).
-{{< /alert >}}

-The `About` section should give the viewer a brief idea about yourself.
-In this post, we are going to configure the `About` section of your website.
+The purpose of the `About` section is to provide a brief introduction about yourself on your website.
+In this post, we will guide you on how to configure the `About` section.
+For a complete reference, please check out the sample [about.yaml](https://github.com/hugo-toha/hugo-toha.github.io/blob/main/data/en/sections/about.yaml) file.

-At first, create `about.yaml` file in the `data/en/sections` directory of your site.
-Then, follow the following instructions.
+To get started, create an `about.yaml` file in the `data/en/sections` directory of your website.
+Then, follow the instructions below.

 ### Add Section information

 ```yaml
 section:
   name: About # Title of section (default: "")